The Best Labor and Birthing Positions, According to OBs, Midwives and Doulas

 Here’s a primer on some of the best labor and birthing positions to help you prepare for the big day.

 The process of giving birth takes work (it’s not called “labor” for nothing).
 But that doesn’t mean you shouldn’t find a way to be as comfortable as humanly possible.
-“Labor positions are used during the labor process to help ease discomfort, move the baby down through the pelvis and encourage optimal fetal positioning,” says Lindsey Bliss, a birth doula and co-director of Carriage House Birth in New York City.
+“Labor positions are used during the labor process to help ease discomfort, move baby down through the pelvis and encourage optimal fetal positioning,” says Lindsey Bliss, a birth doula and co-director of Carriage House Birth in New York City.
 “If you end up choosing not to utilize drugs for pain management, labor positions are essential for easing discomfort.”

 Active labor, the phase in which contractions come on strong, is often when things really start to hurt.
 But keep in mind that women don’t start pushing until the cervix is fully dilated—for some women, this happens quickly; for others, not so much.
-So as your body and baby prepare for delivery, there are several labor positions your doctor or midwife may suggest to get you to the pushing point more comfortably.
+So as your body and baby prepare for delivery, there are several childbirth labor positions your doctor or midwife may suggest to get you to the pushing point more comfortably.
 “Labor and delivery nurses are usually really great at helping a woman move around, even with an epidural, to find the labor positions that feel best for them,” Twogood says.
 “I recommend women try out a number of positions during labor.
 Every woman and baby is different, and what works for one woman won’t be ideal for another.”

 The hands and knees position

 The all fours position calls for you to get down onto your hands and knees, either in bed or on a floor mat.
-“The hands and knees position is a great one, since it helps open the pelvis,” says Rebekah Wheeler, RN, CNM, is a certified nurse-midwife in the Bay Area, California.
+“The hands and knees position is a great one, since it helps open the pelvis,” says Rebekah Wheeler, RN, CNM, is a certified nurse-midwife in California.
 Adds Megan Cheney, MD, MPH, medical director of the Women’s Institute at Banner University Medical Center in Phoenix, “Sometimes baby’s heart rate responds better when you’re in the hands and knees position, especially if baby isn’t in the best spot.”

 Pros:

-• Takes pressure off the spine, easing back pain
+- Takes pressure off the spine, easing back pain

-• May help boost baby’s oxygen level
+- May help boost baby’s oxygen level

 Cons:

-• Your arms may get tired
+- Your arms may get tired

 The sitting position

 When you feel baby’s weight bearing down, you may just want to sit down—and that’s okay.
 Whether it’s in a birthing chair or even on a toilet, sitting and spreading your legs in this labor position can relieve some of the pressure on your pelvis.
+As The Bump community member mesr says, this was the position that most helped her through labor: “I was completely unprepared for how much labor would hurt… I ended up laboring while sitting on the toilet, the only thing that felt halfway tolerable.”

 Pros:

-• Good for resting
+- Good for resting

-• Can still be used with a fetal monitoring machine
+- Can still be used with a fetal monitoring machine

-• Sitting on a toilet relaxes the perineum, which can help reduce tearing
+- Sitting on a toilet relaxes the perineum, which can help reduce tearing

 Cons:

-• A hard toilet seat can become uncomfortable
+- A hard toilet seat can become uncomfortable

 Birthing ball positions

-Besides sitting on a birthing chair or toilet, you can also work the birthing ball into your labor positions.
+Besides sitting on a birthing chair or toilet, you can also work the birthing ball into your childbirth labor positions.
 There are more than a few women who hail the prop as their BFF during labor and delivery.
 “Birthing balls provide support while you shift around,” Twogood says.
 “Women who want movement in their hips seem to find them helpful.”
 You can use a birthing ball in several ways: Some women sit or rock on it, lean against it or simply drape their upper bodies over it while kneeling.
 It can even be used as support while squatting.
 “I’m a huge fan,” Bliss says.
 “It’s great because women can continue bouncing and moving through the contractions even while being monitored.”
-Check beforehand to see if your hospital uses wireless fetal monitors; if not, you’ll be limited in how far you can move in these labor positions.
+Belinda Smith, DNP, CNM, clinical director and co-founder of Willow Midwife Centers for Birth and Wellness AZ, agrees, adding it can also help you support your back and ease some of the pressure.

 Pros:

-• Can help move baby into a favorable birthing position
+- Can help move baby into a favorable birthing position

-• Relieves back pressure
+- Relieves back pressure

-• Birthing ball labor positions can help encourage dilation and move baby deeper into the pelvis
+- Birthing ball labor positions can help encourage dilation and move baby deeper into the pelvis

-• Can be difficult to keep your balance
+Cons: - Can be difficult to keep your balance

-• Some birthing ball labor positions are difficult to do alone
+- Some birthing ball labor positions are difficult to do alone

 The squatting position